 The District continues to exercise all powers and functions of a municipal utility district as provided by law.
 As consideration for the District providing services as detailed in the Agreement, the City agrees to remit one half of all City sales and use tax revenues generated within the boundaries of the tract of land to the District.
-As consideration for the sales tax payments, the District agrees to continue to provide and develop water, sewer and drainage services within the District and to pay the City an annual fee for the provision of municipal services provided in the Agreement in lieu of full purpose annexation.
+As consideration for the sales tax payments, the District agrees to continue to provide and develop water, sewer and drainage services within the District.
 The City agrees it will not annex the District for full purposes or commence any action to annex the District until: (i) at least 90 percent of the District's water, sewer and drainage facilities have been developed or 30 years, whichever comes first; and (ii) the developer(s) developing water, sewer and drainage facilities have been reimbursed by the District to the maximum extent permitted by the rules of the Commission, or the City assumes any obligation for such reimbursement by the District under such rules.
 In no event will the date that the City may exercise its option to annex the District for full purposes be more than 30 years from the effective date of the Agreement.